pospi/talk-solidity-blockchain-intro/solidity-notes.md

 > The main advantage of an array is for iteration.
 But the iteration needs to be limited, not only for speed, but potentially for security.
 As an extreme example, a permanent Denial-of-Service could be inflicted on a contract if its service involves iterating over an array that an attacker can fill up, such that the cost of iteration and operation permanently exceeds the block gas limit.

 Unless you need to iterate, you don't need an array (mappings are sparse).
+.caveat[Long-running iteration is a possible attack vector.]

 > A comment by @PaulS suggests that iterating an array of length 50 is relatively efficient; testing the use cases is advised to also identify details such as desired or acceptable gas costs.

 ]

+???
+Summary:

+- arrays add an extra byte but allow you to iterate; use mappings where you can.